BettinaSDe/FOODTRUCKS/README.md

 1. The local server I was running is: `http://localhost:5050` with python.
 The project webpage is: https://bettinasde.github.io/Foodtrucks/ The photos are all taken by me and I tried my very best not to photograph any person specifically, since this is not my intention.
+The result of the Udacity starter code with "restaurant reviews" in combination with my Foodtruck photos make the resulting website a product of phantasy, i.e. these foodtrucks do not exist at the indicated places in New York with the reviews provided by Udacity.
+This is a student project to improve coding skills.
 This project is published under a MIT licence.